zoxpx/pxdocs/content/portworx-install-with-kubernetes/px-motion/_index.md

 ---
+title: "PX-Motion with stork on Kubernetes"
-title: "PX-Motion with stork"
+linkTitle: "PX-Motion with stork"
 keywords: cloud, backup, restore, snapshot, DR, migration, px-motion
-description: How to migrate stateful appliations on Kubernetes
+description: How to migrate stateful applications on Kubernetes
+series: px-motion
 ---

 ## Pre-requisites